HaraldR42/modbus2mqtt_2/README.md

 Written and (c) 2024 by Harald Roelle
 Provided under the terms of the GPL 3.0 license.

-Contains a bunch of code/architecture taken from:
+Contains some ideas/code/architecture taken from:
 - modbus2mqtt - Modbus master with MQTT publishing
   - Written and (C) 2015 by Oliver Wagner <owagner@tellerulam.com>
   - Provided under the terms of the MIT license.